 - Would you be able to work more hours, possibly full-time, during school holidays or summer vacation?

-Asking these kinds of questions will give you a picture of how this candidate would interact with your kids, and how she might provide them with structure and consistency.
+Asking these kinds of questions will give you a picture of how this candidate would interact with your kids, and how she/he might provide them with structure and consistency.

 - Do you consider yourself patient?
-Describe an example that shows how you’re patient.
+Describe an example that shows how patient you are.

 - Have you ever tutored kids or helped them with homework?
 What do you do when a child is struggling with an assignment?
 How would you help a child study for a test?